Meadowsys/wiwi/src/serialiser_binary_2/README.md

 If an integer is outside of these ranges: first consider what signedness the integer is, and what the _value_ is.
 The smallest type that has the correct signedness must be used.
 For example, an unsigned value of 70,000 should use the type `u24`, while a signed value of 70,000 should use the type `i24`.
 Then first write the marker for the type, followed by the integer bytes itself.

-Note: in v1 there were more number types (one for ever multiple of 8, until 128).
+Note: in v1 there were more number types (one for ever multiple of 8, up to and including 128).
 We've decided there is probably not much benefit to these extra types for the amount of marker space they hog.
 With this new data model there are half the amount of integer sizes, half the int markers as before, but still a decent amount more flexibility than just every power of 2 from 8 to 128.

 ## floats